Sgt. First Class Gaviria Share’s How 20 Years of Service has Prepared Him for Talisman Sabre 23

-Sgt.
-First Class Edwin Gaviria, 62nd Medical Brigade, poses for a photo in Townsville, Australia on July 29, 2023, during talisman Sabre 23.
-After serving 20 years he has found himself in multiple countries and alongside various military branches while representing the United States Army as a Patient Administration Non-Commissioned Officer.
+TOWNSVILLE, QUEENSLAND – After 20 of service, Sgt.
+First Class Edwin Gaviria, 62nd Medical Brigade, has found himself in multiple countries and alongside various military branches while representing the United States Army as a Patient Administration Non-Commissioned Officer.

+Now Gaviria and his unit are augmenting their Australian partners, the 2nd Brigade, Australian Defence Force, as Liaison Officers for Talisman Sabre 23.

+"He has been deployed multiple times, has done this in theater, so he brings a lot to the table coming here," said Cpt.
+Danilo S. Cruz, Medical Regulating Officer, 62nd Medical Brigade.
+"His experience was able to help us gauge some gaps that at the beginning we didn't even consider.”

 |Date Taken: